Do’s And Don’ts When You Go On A Detox Diet

 Toxins can leave your body through bowel movements, so it’s important to be regular.
 People with constipation might find the use of laxatives appealing, but those can do more harm than good.
 Instead, try supplements for digestion problems made with natural ingredients.

 Working out is a sure way to keep your organs operating well.
 It also makes you sweat.
-Perspiration is one of the eight detoxification methods in TCM (the others being purgation, harmonisation, warming, heat-clearing, regurgitation, elimination and nourishment).
+Perspiration is one of the eight detoxification methods in TCM (the others being purgation, harmonization, warming,

 TCM focuses on treatments that can stimulate the detoxification organs and clear pathogens from the body.
 These treatments are:

-- Acupressure or acupuncture: To stimulate the Liver for detoxification.
+- Acupressure or acupuncture: Press on the Tai Chong (LR3), Zu San Li (ST36), and San Yin Jiao (SP6) acupoints to stimulate the Liver for detoxification.

 - Cupping: To alleviate Blood Stagnation, rejuvenate circulation and remove Coldness and Dampness.